• About

 Ingredients

-• 1 clove grated garlic or one garlic cube
+• 1 clove Grated garlic (or one frozen garlic cube)

 Instructions

-• Turn off the heat and stir in the Parmesan cheese and additional 2 Tablespoons of butter until everything is creamy and combined.
+• Turn off the heat.
+Stir in the Parmesan cheese and the remaining 2 tablespoons of butter until melted and smooth.

 Notes